 - SheKnows works with a third-party measurement service to track the viewability performance of ads displayed by our network, and share that data with our publishers.
 For most sites in our network, viewability data is best analyzed month by month, rather than day by day, because viewability is best measured with a large number of ad impressions.

 - No site can achieve 100% viewability.

-From working with thousands of sites, though, we've learned a lot about best practices and strategies that achieve higher viewability.
+Working with thousands of sites has taught us a lot about best practices and strategies that achieve higher viewability.
 Bloggers using WordPress are in the best position to achieve high viewability, since that platform is more customizable than limited platforms like BlogSpot, Squarespace, and Tumblr.